jenxli/mosiacs/README.md

 Hi there, welcome to Mosaics!
-Run main-pixelated.py for a functional demo of pixelated mosaics with live capture, and run main-segmentation for a quite slow (but somewhat functional) demo of mosaics with Delaunay Triangulation.
+Run src/main-pixelated.py for a functional demo of pixelated mosaics with live capture, and run src/main-segmentation for a quite slow (but somewhat functional) demo of mosaics with Delaunay Triangulation.